 Not so much a recipe as an idea and an extremely good one.
 I’m not sure how Diana made hers but this is my interpretation.
-We ate it with a green salad and very good it was too.
+We ate it as a one-pan dish with focaccia but you could add a green salad, potatoes…whatever works for you.

 Chicken with Fennel and Chorizo